 We’ve arrived in 2020.
 And with the new year comes resolutions to better ourselves.
-And what better way to do that, then to start taking care of your skin?
+And what better way to do that, then to overhaul your skincare regimen?

 Skincare is the easiest way to practice self-care.
 It doesn’t require you to eat kale, it doesn’t require you to clean under your bed, and it doesn’t require you to set goals that are unattainable.
 With skincare, if you do it even for one day, you’ll see and feel the difference.